Arizona Cardinals open as small favorites over New Orleans Saints for Thursday Night Football

 I would say it could not get worse for the Arizona Cardinals after their embarrassing performance against the Seattle Seahawks but it is a quick turnaround.

-Instead, the Arizona Cardinals host the New Orleans Saints on Thursday Night Football and they open as -2.5 point favorites according to Draftkings Sportsbook.
+Instead of having a full week off, the Arizona Cardinals host the New Orleans Saints on Thursday Night Football and they open as 2.5-point favorites according to Draftkings Sportsbook.

 This is honestly shocking to me, although the Saints are not any good either and the Cardinals do get DeAndre Hopkins back for the game.